strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 :::

-To update the controllers, services, and middlewares of a plugin to Strapi v4, create specific subfolders in a `server` folder.
+To update the controllers, services, and middlewares of a plugin to Strapi v4, create specific sub-folders in a `server` folder.

 Plugin files and folders in Strapi v4 should meet 2 requirements: